Song & walk (Sång & Gång)

 What it is

-The song walk puts us in relationship with earth through our walking, with each other through our talking and with sky through our singing.
+To the walking and the singing we add the talking.
+The song walk puts us in relationship with earth through our walking, with sky through our singing and with each other through our talking.
 It is an exercise in wholeness, in seeing ourselves and others as body, soul and spirit.

 The song walk can come in many forms, it can be long, short, lonely, crowded, heavy, light.
 But it always consists of and balances the three levels of existence; body, mind and spirit.